AndyWaiHim/Blockchain-App-FrontEnd/README.md

 # Disclaimer

-This project is a first experience as a front end developper, using Javascript and ReactJS
+This project is a first experience as a frontend developer, using Javascript and ReactJS

 This project is under construction, deployed on Netfily at the following link : https://meek-concha-c3560c.netlify.app